-Business review, key risks and viability statement
+Business review and key risks

-The following pages set out a Strategic Report for each of the main reporting segments of the group at 31 March 2018, and the key risks and viability statement for the group.
+The following pages set out a Strategic Report for each of the main reporting segments of the group at 31 March 2018, and the key risks for the group.

 Business overview

 Anglian Water Services Limited ('Anglian Water') is the largest water and wastewater company in England and Wales by geographic area.